meisterluk/os_install/software.rst

 * Be sure to make your system secure

   * Sensible data cannot be accessed without password
-    * Note the login password
+  * Write down the login password in case something happens to you
   * Consider making several UNIX users for other tasks
   * Enable GPG encryption
+  * Consider file system encryption, fingerprint readers or short session lock timespans

 * Keep your package manager up to date